QinMing/Nachos-Operating-System/readme.md

 ---------------------
 ##5.
 LRU

-The following 3 command line switches are used for replacement algorithms.
+The following 3 command switches are used for replacement algorithms.

-1. `-fifo` will choose FIFO algorithm, which is also the default option.
+1. `-fifo` will choose FIFO algorithm, which is also the default option if no option is specified.
 2. `-random` : Random replacement algorithm.
 3. `-lru` : Least Recently Used algorithm.

 There's one extreme condition that will cause the time counter overflow, which is when a program has referenced the memory for "max integer" times but still haven't evicted any page.
 The maximum 32-bit integer is `2147483647`.